cooper-org/cooper/docs/source/problem.md

 ## ConstraintStates

-In their simplest form, {py:class}`~cooper.constraints.ConstraintState` objects simply contain the value of the constraint violation.
-However, they can be extended to enable extra functionality, such as constraint sampling, the use of implicit parameterizations for the Lagrange multipliers, and proxy constraints.
+In their simplest form, {py:class}`~cooper.constraints.ConstraintState` objects contain the value of the constraint violation.
+However, they can be extended to enable extra functionality, such as constraint sampling, the use of implicit parameterizations for the Lagrange multipliers {cite:p}`narasimhan2020multiplier`, and proxy constraints {cite:p}`cotter2019proxy`.

-### Sampled Constraints
+### Constraint Sampling

-When not all violations of a constraint are observed at each step, **Cooper** can still handle these cases by specifying the observed constraint violations in the {py:class}`ConstraintState`.
-To set this up:
+**Cooper** can handle the case where not all violation entries of a {py:class}`Constraint` are observed at each step.

-1. Provide only the observed violations in `violation`.
-2. Include their corresponding indices in `constraint_features`.
+This can be done by specifying the subset of observed constraint violations.
-3. Use an {py:class}`~cooper.multipliers.IndexedMultiplier` as the multiplier associated with the constraint.
+You must use an {py:class}`~cooper.multipliers.IndexedMultiplier` as the multiplier associated with the constraint.

+Consider the case of an $n$-dimensional constraint, where only $m \leq n$ entries are observed. **Cooper** expects the following arguments when instantiating a {py:class}`ConstraintState`:

+1. `violation` should be an $m$-dimensional tensor containing only the *observed* violations.
+2. `constraint_features` should contain the indices corresponding to the observed entries in `violation`.
+Note that permutations are allowed, as long as the ordering of `violation` and `constraint_features` is consistent.
+3. If provided, `strict_violation` and `strict_constraint_features` should follow the same pattern.

 This setup allows **Cooper** to selectively account for the specified constraint entries when calculating contributions to the Lagrangian, ignoring those that are not observed.
 More details on indexed multipliers can be found in the section on {doc}`multipliers`.

->
-- **Implicit parameterization of the Lagrange multipliers** {cite:p}`narasimhan2020multiplier`: similar to the sampled constraints case, you can use an implicit parameterization for the Lagrange multipliers (a neural network, for example).
-In this case, the `constraint_features` must contain the input features to the Lagrange multiplier model associated with the evaluated constraints.
-Implicit multipliers are discussed in more detail in {doc}`multipliers`.

 ### Implicit Parameterization of Lagrange Multipliers {cite:p}`narasimhan2020multiplier`